100 Notable alumni of

 -

-Jordy Ray Nelson is an American former professional football player who was a wide receiver in the National Football League (NFL) for 11 seasons with the Green Bay Packers and the Oakland Raiders.
-He played college football for the Kansas State Wildcats, receiving consensus All-American honors in 2007.
-He was selected by Green Bay in the second round of the 2008 NFL draft.
-During his tenure with the Packers, he won Super Bowl XLV with the team over the Pittsburgh Steelers in the 2010 season.
-After spending 10 seasons in Green Bay, he played one year with the Raiders before announcing his retirement.
+Jordy Ray Nelson is an American former professional football player who was a wide receiver in the National Football League (NFL) for 11 seasons, primarily with the Green Bay Packers.
+Nelson was raised in Riley County, Kansas and played college football for the Kansas State Wildcats, receiving consensus All-American honors in 2007.
+He was selected by the Packers in the second round of the 2008 NFL draft.
+In the 2010 season, he won Super Bowl XLV over the Pittsburgh Steelers, catching a touchdown pass in the game.
+Following his departure from the Packers in 2018, he played one year with the Oakland Raiders before announcing his retirement.
 In 2023, he was inducted into the Packers Hall of Fame.
+As of September 2025, Nelson holds the Packers franchise record for the most Lambeau Leaps performed by a player (27).

 -